 For far too long, The Big Five publishing houses (Penguin Random House, Macmillan, Hachette, HarperCollins and Simon & Schuster) have maintained a strangehold over what appears on bookshelves, both real and virtual.
-If you're not already well established, famous (or infamous, or a reality TV personality - which is not fame!) then you stand little hope of swelling their numbers.
+If you're not already well established, famous (or infamous) then you stand little hope of swelling their numbers.
 Even if you do, their speed of getting your book to market is glacially slow, we're talking worse than continental drift.

 As explained here, from the point where an agent offers representation and takes your book to a publisher - to the point where it finishes up on a bookshelf can take two years.
 Two years!
-Of course this can vary, there will be endless edits you'll go through during that process but it is slow.
-Frustratingly slow.
-YOu have to ask - how do they stay in business?
-The answer?
-By shaving the royalties paid to authors.
+Of course this can vary, but it is frustratingly slow.

 For this reason alone, a number of publishing businesses have used modern technology to establish a smarter, more agile, process to get books published.
 True, many focus on e-books.
 But, regardless of your preferences, these are environmentally more friendly than hardbacks and paperbacks.

 I've listed a bunch of these independent, digital publishers so readers (and potential authors) can identify which ones may be worth approaching.
 Links are in the company titles.
 I've given a brief profile taken from their site.
 Where possible, I've avoided those companies which demand payment from the author, I consider these vanity publishers (though some renounce that term).